ElHamsu/Github-Page---Pixel-Games-Anti-Proxy-tool-Bypass-/README.md

 Always use residantal proxy
 Remember Those!

-# If theres enough request, Same bypass tool will come for Chromium, used Firefox Zen for that bypass tool right now.
-Change the zen.exe in .bat file if youre using another browser
+## If there is enough demand, the same bypass tool will come for Chromium, currently Firefox Zen is used for this bypass tool.
+If you use another browser, replace zen.exe in the .bat file